 Just like in your refrigerator, resumes can have musgos, too and those things—gotta go.

 - The 1980’s style objective statement that focuses on what you want NOT on how you can give the employer what they want.
 You know what I’m talking about, “To use my experience and learn new skills to advance within a company.” <holds hand over mouth and tries not to gag>

-- The tired line at the bottom of your resume that says “References Available Upon Request”; yep, that’s gotta go too.
-Today’s employers will definitely ask you to supply references if that is part of their hiring process.
+- The common statement at the bottom of your resume that says “References Available Upon Request”; yep, that’s gotta go too.
+Today’s employers will ask you to supply references if that is part of their hiring process.
 Leave that dated phrase off your resume and put together a complete reference sheet that lists four professional references and one character reference.
-Don’t forget to list their complete contact information such as name, job title, mailing address, phone number, and email address.
+Don’t forget to include their complete contact information such as name, job title, mailing address, phone number, and email address.

 - Your birth date, physical address, and marital status.
 Never include these on your resume!
-These are private pieces of information that you do NOT want to share with everyone who handles or reads your resume.
-Including this information is like an open door to identity theft, home burglaries, stalkers, or worse.
+You do not want to share this private information with everyone who handles or reads your resume.
+Including this information is like opening the door to identity theft, home burglaries, stalkers, or worse.

 Top 3 Resume Inside Cleanup Chores

-Next, clean the shelves, drawers, and the bottoms of the containers and jars inside the frig.
-This may require a putty knife to scrape the spilled pickle juice, sticky jelly that ran down the outside of the jar, and pieces of broken eggshell off your shelves.
+Returning to the refrigerator, clean the shelves, drawers, and the bottoms of the containers and jars inside the frig.
+Doing this may require a putty knife to scrape the spilled pickle juice, sticky jelly that ran down the outside of the jar, and pieces of broken eggshell off your shelves.
 Just think how happy you will be when you’re finished.
 Now it’s time to clean the inside of your resume.

 - Minimize your job duties and accent your achievements and accomplishments.
 Those things you did to save money, make money, save time, solve problems, improve the business reputation, and streamline a process or system.